 Good images can help us determined if an item can be fixed …

 But we can never ever give firm prices from pictures.
-We never know exactly how easy or difficult the customer will be to work with, or if there is a small missing fragment or if you are deceitful individual who is trying to sell the item on eBay (without bothering to tell the buyer) and therefore requires an exceptionally perfect job for an exceptionally low price or a thousand and one other variables that cannot be determined until we see the item.
+Because we never know exactly how easy or difficult the customer will be to work with, or if there is a small missing fragment, or if you are a deceitful individual who is trying to sell the item on eBay (without bothering to tell the buyer) and therefore requires an exceptionally perfect job for an exceptionally low price or a thousand and one other variables that cannot be determined until we meet the customer and see the item.

 If we cannot repair your crystal or china – try Replacements